-Organizations or individuals that use the Brewers Association Style Guidelines must be aware that they are updated yearly with significant changes including editing, deletion and/or addition of beer styles.
+Organizations or individuals that use the Brewers Association Beer Style Guidelines (“Guidelines”) must be aware that they are updated yearly with significant changes including editing, deletion and/or addition of beer styles.
 Changes are not tracked from year to year.
-The updated version of the Beer Style Guidelines is usually posted in January or early February each year.
-Therefore, Brewers Association recommends annual updates to products based on the Style Guidelines.
+The updated version of the Guidelines is usually posted in February or early March each year.
+Therefore, Brewers Association recommends annual updates to products based on the Guidelines.

 Use of Guidelines

-When provided free: may do so by inserting the following verbiage in all print, web, app or other instances that reference the style guidelines, with the correct year inserted for 20xx:
+When provided free: may do so by inserting the following verbiage in all print, web, app or other instances that reference the beer style guidelines, with the correct year inserted for 20xx:

 - Unchanged: “20xx Brewers Association Beer Style Guidelines used with permission of Brewers Association”